eragon512/imgur-slider/README.md

 ###For Windows

 1. Download the repo as a zip file
-2. Extract the zip file to wherever you want to keet the project
+2. Extract the zip file to wherever you want to keep it
 3. Open the `install-windows` folder

 4. Run the `python3.6.0.exe` file to install Python